aristov/domb/README.md

 This is a simple cross-platform DOM generation library.
 It is a handy tool for creating templates and testing.

+## Features

+- Convenient JS-compatible syntax
+- Cross-platform, works both in NodeJS and in the browser
+- Small footprint, 1KB after gzip

 ## Installation

 ```shell